 Timing your speedruns is an essential part of tracking your progress.
 Furthermore, if you stream on Twitch or upload videos to YouTube, your viewers will enjoy seeing your pace.
 Bettering yourself with every run feels great and it’s thrilling to watch!
-The timer on your phone may have sufficed as you were adjusting to the idea of splitting and timing your speedruns, but if you’re ready to really start tracking your time, then you need to set up a more sophisticated timer.
-This LiveSplit tutorial will get you set up in no time!
+The timer on your phone may have sufficed as you were adjusting to the idea of splitting and timing your speedruns.
+However, if you’re ready to really start tracking your time, then you need to set up a more sophisticated timer.

 Welcome to the ultimate LiveSplit setup guide.
 This ‘more than you’d ever need’ in-depth, extensive deep-dive into the most common speedrun timer will cover just about every option available in LiveSplit.
-If you need to quickly look for a specific setting or feature, you can use the search functionality of your browser or refer to our quick guide here to jump to specific sections.
+If you need to quickly look for a specific setting or feature, you can use the search functionality of your browser.
+Alternatively you can refer to our 5 steps below to jump to specific sections.
 This guide is extremely in-depth and covers everything you could ever ask about LiveSplit.

 LiveSplit is the most reputable and widely-used timer for speedrunning.
 Download LiveSplit at https://livesplit.org/downloads/.

-In case you are not a Windows user, you don’t want to make any downloads, or if you simply want to look through other options, check out our complete guide to speedrun timers here: https://www.speedgamingnews.com/the-best-speedrun-timer-which-timer-to-use-for-speedrunning/
+In case you are not a Windows user, you don’t want to make any downloads, or if you simply want to look through other options, check out our complete guide to speedrun timers.

 The file will have a version number to the right of it, and a number of downloads below.